project-oak/oak/stage0_bin/README.md

 The one difference is that the Linux kernel assumes that the firmware will not validate the VGA BIOS ROM range (0C0000-0xC7FFF), so we skip this range.
 For simplicity of the logic we actually skip a larger range (0xA0000-0xEFFFF).

-We explicitly PVALIDATE the SMBIOS entry table memory range (0xF0000-0xFFFFF) even though it is marked as reserved since the Linux kernel will scan this range looking for the table if CONFIG_DMI is enabled.

 We don't have to PVALIDATE the Stage 0 ROM image range, since that memory was already set in the appropriate validated state by the Secure Processor before